danrspencer/commit-queue/README.md

 ## How it works

 1. A simple `pre-push` hook prevents direct pushes into the trunk branch
-1. The bash script, `push-to-queue`, handles creating and pushes new unique branch
+1. The bash script, `p2q`, handles creating and pushes new unique branch
 1. Concourse picks up the new branch validates it by running tests, linting, etc..
     1. If it passes then merges the commits into master and deletes the branch
     1. If it fails it leaves branch in place so it can be more easily diagnosed and alerts the team via Slack